Qatar blocking Syria’s return to Arab League: Syrian official

 Meanwhile, several Arab countries have appeared to adjust their foreign policies with the Assad regime in recent months, most notably the UAE and Jordan.

 Emirati Foreign Minister Sheikh Abdullah bin Zayed Al-Nahyan was in Syria last month where he met with President Assad.
-Al-Nayhan was the most senior UAE official to meet the country.
+Al-Nayhan was the most senior UAE official to visit the country.

 In October, Jordan’s King Abdullah II received a phone call from Assad for the first time in a decade after Amman opened its border with Syria in a bid to boost economic cooperation between the two countries.